tassun/will-sql/README.md

 Multiple pool supported by section or `schema` setting so it can defined in difference way

 ### Database Adapter
-Database adapter now support for mysql, mssql, odbc, oracledb and postgres when using database connector instance it can send raw query statement depending on using database module
+Database adapter now support for `mysql`, `mssql`, `odbc`, `oracle` and `postgres` alias setting.
+When using database connector instance it can send raw query statement depending on database module

 #### mysql